singularity-code/singularity-code.github.io/_posts/JS/2021-11-20-js-backtick.md

 categories: js string backtick
 ---

+Below multiple liens of strings with "" are not correct syntax in JS.

 Use of backtick `` will allow you to combine strings

-Below multiple liens of strings with "" are not allowed in JS.

 ```js
 let originList = "Guests: